Estimated reading time: 4 minutes

 Universities are establishments bursting with knowledge and learning and can benefit students in a number of different ways.
 The most obvious benefit is to obtain a degree in your chosen field of profession.

 Furthermore, you can also gain valuable life skills, improve your education, and meet a wide range of new people.

-One aspect of university that is sometimes overlooked is the fact that you can actually develop your leadership skills.
+One aspect of the university that is sometimes overlooked is the fact that you can actually develop your leadership skills.

 During your time at university, there are several different activities and processes you can engage in to improve your leadership qualities.

-If you aspire to be a leader or wish to take a career path that involves managing people, university is the perfect place to develop these skills.
+If you aspire to be a leader or wish to take a career path that involves managing people, the university is the perfect place to develop these skills.

 To help understand what we mean, we have listed 5 ways to develop leadership skills at university:

 University presents many scenarios where you can volunteer yourself as the de-facto leader.
 During your course and studies, you will undoubtedly have to work on different group projects.

 For example, if you are taking a degree in the sciences, you may have to conduct a group experiment.